Staff

 susieshaefer_staffphotoforwebsite

-The Rev. Susie Shaefer
+The Rev. Canon Susie Shaefer

-Associate for Transitions and Local Formation
+Canon for Transitions and Formation

 Assists clergy in the deployment process and offers support to congregations during periods of transition, including discernment, pastoral care and guidance through the search process, oversees Whitaker Institute and serves as the Bishop’s staff liaison to the Commission on Ministry